newair/market-item-category/README.md

 ## How to Run

 * Install Oracle Virtual Box
-* Install Vangrant and put vagrant up
+* Install Vagrant and put vagrant up in the project
+* put vagrant ssh and navigate to project root which is in vagrant directory
-* Run the command 'python app.py
+* Run the command python app.py
 * To create your own client_secret.json follow the Create client.json
 * Existing database is named itemcatalog.db.
 If you want to set up new db follow the Setup DB